huangsam/chowist/index.md

 ## How to contribute

-Feel free to create pull requests for the following assets:
+Feel free to create pull requests for the following:

-- Enhance Django application logic
+- Enhancements to Django application logic
-- Add media content (`JPG`, `SVG`, etc.)
+- Additional media content (`JPG`, `SVG`, etc.)
-- Add restaurants into `restaurant` fixture
+- Additional restaurants for `restaurant` fixture